denoland/std/type_decoders/README.md

 #### Specifying an input value type

 While the vast majority of decoders expect an input value of `unknown`, it is possible to create a decoder which requires an already typed input value.
-In fact, the second type param in `Decoder<R, I>` saves the input variable type (the default is `unknown`).
+In fact, the `I` type arg in `Decoder<R, I>` is the input variable type (the default is `unknown`).
 To create a decoder which requires an input value to already be of a known type, simply type the input of the decoder's decode function.

 Example: